nkamatam/Exams/CDA/AWS CDA.md

 	* Round it to the nearest whole number.
 	* Multiply by the number of reads / sec
 	* [Remember for READs : Strongly = 2 x Eventual]
+	* DAX provides in-memory caching for SynamodB tables
+	* Imporves response times for **Eventually Consistent** reads only,
 	*
 *